roberthenley/flutter_development_roadmap/index.md

   * Behavior-Driven Development (BDD) and the [gherkin](https://pub.dev/packages/gherkin) package (for Dart), and/or the [bdd\_widget\_test](https://pub.dev/packages/bdd_widget_test) or [flutter\_gherkin](https://pub.dev/packages/flutter_gherkin) packages (for Flutter) (helpful)
   *	 Test-Driven Development (TDD) (helpful)

   The subject of testing is critical, and could easily be introduced earlier in training -- right after basic Dart, in fact.
 But that's not how most courses are structured, and it does help to have architectural patterns that seperate concerns in place first, because they make the app more testable. [_Flutter in Action_](https://www.manning.com/books/flutter-in-action) covers testing somewhat.
-The integration\_test package is new; see [Updates on Flutter Testing](https://medium.com/flutter/updates-on-flutter-testing-f54aa9f74c7e).
+The integration\_test package is newer, but highly recommended; see [Updates on Flutter Testing](https://medium.com/flutter/updates-on-flutter-testing-f54aa9f74c7e).

 You can now build complex Flutters applications, but not quite professional-grade ones.